Coronavirus: Wie werden wir immun gegen Krankheiten wie COVID-19?

 "Obviously we all know about eating more fresh Obst und Gemüse to up our vitamin intake.
 Vitamins C, D and B12 are critically important so consider an oral supplement, especially if you have been compromised," he explains.

-Speak with your doctor before taking supplements, besides vitamin D. While vitamin D is found in some foods (such as egg yolks, oily fish and fortified foods), most people get the vast majority of their vitamin D through sunlight on the skin.
+Speak with your doctor before taking supplements, besides vitamin D. While vitamin D is found in some foods (such as egg yolks, oily fish and fortified foods), most people get the vast majority of their Vitamin D through sunlight on the skin.
 National Institute for Health and Care Excellence (NICE) guidelines recommend that most people living in the UK take vitamin D supplements between October and early April since it can be difficult to get enough sunlight during the winter months.

 "Also look for antioxidants such as Co-enzyme Q10 or Alpha Lipoic Acid (in broccoli, spinach, potatoes, yeast, tomatoes, carrots, beetroot and Brussels sprouts) and electrolytes like magnesium (sources include nuts, seeds, green leafy vegetables and oily fish).
 Avoid smoking and eating burnt food or anything that allows the toxic substance polycyclic aromatic hydrocarbons (PAHs) to accumulate in cells, and over-indulging, over-exercising and over-processed food - all deplete our immune systems."